-\underline{c} .
+$\underline{3}$.
 There was regression on more than two items during one event.

-(4) Maneuver Requirements.
+(5) Maneuver Requirements.
 For each block:

-(a) Mandatory Items.
+(a) Critical (Mandatory) Items.
 Items with a number and a plus(+) are mandatory and the student must meet the required proficiency by EOB.
+When a maneuver is performed multiple times in a block of training, the last grade assigned for the maneuver will determine if the student meets EOB MIF.

 (b) Optional Items.
-Items with a number, but without a plus (+), are optional; however, if flown, the student must meet the required proficiency by EOB.
+Items with a number, but without a plus (+), are optional; however, if flown, the student must meet the required proficiency by EOB see paragraph 10.c.(2)(b) for check-ride exceptions).

 (c) Not Demonstrated/Not Performed.
-The IP will not demonstrate, nor will the student perform:
+The instructor will not demonstrate, nor will the student perform:

-- 1. Unnumbered items. - 2.
-Items not in the stage.
+- 1. Unnumbered items.

+- 2. Items not in the stage.

-3. Exceptions:
+- 3. Exceptions:

-a.
+- a.
 Weather-driven instrument approaches.

-b.
-Prebriefed maneuvers for IP proficiency.
+- b.
+Prebriefed maneuvers for instructor

+proficiency.

-(5) Incomplete Events.
-In general, IPs should consider an event complete if able to accomplish either all high or all low work.
-This rule is particularly true when weather precludes one or the other, and the IP is able to emphasize training where weather permits.
+(6) Incomplete Events.
+In general, instructors should consider an event complete if the student is able to accomplish a sufficient amount of the planned profile.
+This rule is particularly true when weather precludes finishing all maneuver items, and the instructor is able to emphasize training where weather permits.
 Subsequent events in the block, when available, can reverse this emphasis, hence achieving overall training balance.
-If a student has had ample opportunity to learn a task and subsequently flies a short mission, the mission shall not be incompleted solely to provide unwarranted extra training.
+If a student has had ample opportunity to learn a task and subsequently flies a short mission, the mission shall not be marked incomplete solely to provide unwarranted extra training.